What Is AS9100 Certification?

 • Annual surveillance audits are required

-• Recertification audit occurs every three years
+• A full recertification audit occurs every three years

-Who Grants AS9100 Certification?
+Who Issues AS9100 Certification?

 What Are the Benefits of AS9100 Certification?

-Organizations gain:
+Organizations typically gain:

 • Access to aerospace supply chains